 The Institute and Faculty of Actuaries use command verbs (such as 'Define', 'Discuss' and 'Explain') to help students to identify what the question requires.
+The examination can be composed of questions drawing from any part of the syllabus and using any command verb.

-The Institute and Faculty of Actuaries has produced a document, 'Command verbs used in the Associate and Fellowship examinations', to help students to understand what each command verb is asking them to do.
+The Institute and Faculty of Actuaries has produced guidance on 'Command verbs used in the Associate and Fellowship examinations', to help students to understand what each command verb is asking them to do.